Demeter-Norbert/node-app-manager/README.md

 ## Configuration

-All configuration is done via `.env` files.
+All configuration is done via the backend `.env` file.
+Never commit `.env` to version control — only `.env.example` should be committed.

 ### Backend — `backend/.env`